List of International Presidents Cup golfers

-This is a list of all the International team golfers who have played in the Presidents Cup through 2022.
+This is a list of all the International team golfers who have played in the Presidents Cup through 2024.
 The International Team represents the rest of the world excluding the United States (the opponents) and Europe (which plays the United States in the Ryder Cup).
-Adam Scott holds the record number of appearances with ten.
-Ernie Els and Scott jointly hold the record for most points with 21.
+Adam Scott holds the record number of appearances with 11.
+Scott also holds the record for most points with 23.